The Challenges for Buddhism in the Twenty-first Century

 If we speak in terms of the traditional religion of Buddhism, then I (Buddhism, as you know is not a missionary type of religion, it is not intended to go out to the world and save everybody, because it is the one truth!)
 I think that you need to be aware that there is quite a difference between what is known as Abrahamic religions and so called Dharmic religions.
 This is the classification that sometimes is used.
 Abrahamic are the Biblically-based religions, so Judaism, Christianity and Islam.
 And in these religions we have a big emphasis on history, that there is a creation, so the beginning of time, and there is a creator and there is a revelation of the truth to maybe a line of prophets, but eventually to a final prophet, whether it is Moses, or Jesus, or Mohammed and this is it.
 And there will be no further prophets.
 This is the final truth, and it is up to followers to accept that truth and follow it and, through following that truth, achieve salvation in whatever formats are described in various branches of these religions.
 So, obedience is a very large factor in these religions.

-On the other hand, Dharmic religions (this is a Sanskrit word - Dharma) dealing with… Oh, the word actually means “that which will prevent you from suffering.”
+On the other hand, there are the Dharmic religions, dealing with Dharma, which is a Sanskrit word meaning “that which will prevent you from suffering.”
 So it is something like a preventive measure.
-And this would be Hinduism, Jainism and Buddhism….
-And in these religions you do not have this emphasis on history, although in later Hinduism you have certain aspects of creation and so on.
+And these Dharmac religions would be Hinduism, Jainism and Buddhism.
+In these religions you do not have this emphasis on history, although in later Hinduism you have certain aspects of creation and so on.
 But in Buddhism and Jainism there is no acceptance of a beginning of time, or a creation.
 There is no creator and everything is a little bit like it is described in science, of conservation of matter and energy, neither created nor destroyed, only transformed.
 Buddhism can accept the Big Bang as the start of this particular cycle and this particular cycle of a Universe will end in some way at some time in the distant future.
 But then there were further cycles before, and further cycles will follow afterwards.
-And modern science is starting to come to that conclusion as well.
-But within this view of religion, then, history is not so important, and the whole view of history is mixed with what in the West would be called myth.
-So, Krishna is taken to be an as important historical figure, as King Ashoka, somebody like that.
-So, it is on the same level and various people such as Shakyamuni Buddha is somebody who was a great teacher, certainly not a god or a creator, anything like that.
+Modern science is starting to come to that conclusion as well.
+But within this view of religion, then, history is not so important, and the whole view of history is mixed with what in the West would be called "myth."
+For example, Krishna is taken to be as important an historical figure as King Ashoka, somebody like that.
+So, in this same way in which myth is on the same level as fact, various people, such as Shakyamuni Buddha, is regarded as somebody who was a great teacher, certainly not a god or a creator, or anything like that.

 So, if we look in that way, what is the role of the Buddhist religion as such?
 And one of the things that I have found in my travels (I traveled quite extensively around the world, lecturing at various universities and various Buddhist groups), that in some of the traditionally Buddhist countries (I am thinking particularly of Korea, to a certain extent South Korea, to a certain extent Japan, and to a greater extent Mongolia, that there has been a large influence from Christian missionaries.
 And these missionaries spread the word that if you want to become modern, then you need to adopt Christianity and the reason that you are backward (and this has been particularly emphasized in Mongolia) is because of Buddhism.
 So, they do not point out communism as a problem in the history of Mongolia, but Buddhism, that got you backward.
 And if you want to modernize, if you want to become a wealthy country and catch up, you need to adopt Christianity!
 So, and then they bring in a tremendous amount of money and in that way influence the education system, get into the media, into the school system with Christian-oriented textbooks for learning English.
 So, subtly they infiltrate the society and if we look at Korea, we see the great success of Christianity there and the relative decline of Buddhism.